 SEDEX is a global organisation that helps both customers and suppliers identify and manage potential risks in their supply chain.
 Through its online database, SEDEX makes it easier to manage potential risks in supply chains.

-In May this year we hosted the Australian SEDEX Conference at our HQ in Melbourne.
+In May 2018 we hosted the Australian SEDEX Conference at our HQ in Melbourne.

 We’re improving our transport network to be more efficient as part of our broader corporate responsibility strategy.
 Our combined fleet of electric vehicles travel further than the circumference of the earth every day.
 Some of these initiatives include: